Booking Policy with Free Cancellation

 Add a header to begin generating the table of contents

-Combining show-stopping wildlife experiences, a fusion of architectural influences, and flawless beaches, there are truly a lot of things to do in Tanzania!
+Combining show-stopping wildlife experiences, a fusion of architectural influences, and flawless beaches, there are many things to do in Tanzania!

 Tanzania is a destination that will leave you swooning, drooling, and planning your next trip back before your vacation ends.
 This is East Africa’s jewel.

 Wondering what to do in Tanzania?
-The possibilities are endless, regardless of whether you come during the rainy season or the dry season.
+The possibilities are endless, regardless of whether you come during the rainy or dry seasons.

 1. Hike mount Kilimanjaro